apache/whimsy/DEVELOPMENT.md

         - `ruby -r whimsy/asf -e "puts ASF::LDAP.extract_cert"`
         - `openssl s_client -connect ldap-us-ro.apache.org:636 </dev/null`

-      Copy from `BEGIN` to `END` inclusive into the file `/etc/ldap/asf-ldap-client.pem`.
+      For openssl, copy from the LAST `BEGIN` to `END` inclusive into the file `/etc/ldap/asf-ldap-client.pem`.
       Point to the file in `/etc/ldap/ldap.conf` with a line like the following:

      ```   TLS_CACERT      /etc/ldap/asf-ldap-client.pem```

+     If multiple different certificates are needed, they should all be added to the same file.
+     [The option `TLS_CACERTDIR` is not used Ubuntu for example]

       N.B.
 OpenLDAP on Mac OS/X uses `/etc/openldap/` instead of `/etc/ldap/`
       Adjust the paths above as necessary.
-Additionally ensure that
+      Also (on Catalina at least), macOS uses SecureTransport.
+      This means that `TLS_CACERT` is not used.
+      Instead use the `TLS_TRUSTED_CERTS` option.
+See: `man 5 ldap.conf`
+      This requires the certificates to have been installed into the system key chain,
-      that `TLS_REQCERT` is set to `allow`.
+      so it is much easier to ensure that `TLS_REQCERT` is set to `allow`.

       Note: the certificate is needed because the ASF LDAP hosts use a
       self-signed certificate.
+Certificates may also be needed for test LDAP instances
+      if the CA is not in the built-in list.

       Simple way to configure LDAP is:

         sudo ruby -r whimsy/asf -e "ASF::LDAP.configure"

-      These commands can also be used to update your configuration as
-      the ASF changes LDAP servers; they are cached in your `~/.whimsy`.
+      The ASF now uses fixed names for its LDAP servers.
+      However there may be changes to the certificates from time to time.
+      If you override the defaults in the `~/.whimsy` file, you may need to adjust the settings.

-5. **Verify your configuration** by running:
+1. **Verify your configuration** by running:

    `ruby examples/board.rb`